 UROP Program Goals

-- Introduce first and second year students into various field of research.
+- Introduce first and second year students to various fields of research.

 - Identify academic and career interests.